-Omen's enders are very interesting; all of them are battery enders.
+Omen's enders are very interesting; all of them are battery enders, which means no matter the ender you choose, you will be fueling Omen's shadow meter as a side benefit in addition to the ender's main purpose.
 Rashakuken is a double battery ender, building twice as much meter as any of his other enders.
 At level 4, Rashakuken builds almost two full stocks of shadow meter, which is exceptional, but the ender itself does very little damage and sends the opponent away.
-Furious Flurry is Omen's highest damage ender, and it is a carry ender that does not wall splat; if you're looking to send your opponent away from you to tackle the Rashakuken obstacle course, you can pick whether you want the meter (Rashakuken ender) or the damage (Furious Flurry ender).
+Furious Flurry is tied for Omen's highest damage ender, and it is a carry ender that does not wall splat; if you're looking to send your opponent away from you to tackle the Rashakuken obstacle course, you can pick whether you want the meter (Rashakuken ender) or the damage (Furious Flurry ender).
 Orda Shield is a launcher ender which keeps the opponent really close and allows Omen to set up all sorts of tricky wakeup mixups through the use of shadow Rashakuken or shadow Orda Shield.
 If you have some pre-planned mixups in store, the Orda Shield ender is Omen's trickiest.

 Omen has several good jumping normals to complement his air dash.
 Jumping MP and jumping LK are both great crossups, and both can be used in fake crossup situations a as well, because of the way they hit downward below Omen.
 Jumping LK is a bit faster, which makes it a bit easier to use close to the ground.
 Jumping MK, while not a crossup, has very good space control in front of Omen, great for approaching from the front and forcing people to block from a significant distance.
 If they start to predict and anti-air this move, try canceling your approach into air backdash and make their anti-airs miss.
 Jumping HK does extremely high damage and works pretty good as an air-to-air attack.
 The damage on this move makes it worth fishing for during some of Omen's air dashes, especially against jump-happy opponents.